 [Ed.
 Note – This article does not meet our new editorial guidelines, nor does the company profiled meet our investment criteria.
 Both will be removed from the site in the future.]

-Psychemedics Corporation (NASDAQ:PMD) is a Boston-based drug testing services company that detects abused substances by analyzing hair samples.
+Psychemedics Corporation (PMD) is a Boston-based drug testing services company that detects abused substances by analyzing hair samples.
 Its technology provides quantitative details about the approximate amount of drug taken along with historical data.
 Psychemedics uses industry-accepted practices for commercial testing and confirmation of marijuana, heroin, hydrocodone, cocaine, phencyclidine (PCP), hydromorphone, methamphetamine and several other drugs.
 Psychemedics conducts all the testing services in its Culver City, California laboratory.

 Thousands of clients across the world, including over 50 of Fortune 500 companies, use Psychemedics’ patented process for random and pre-employment drug testing.
 Several large banks, police departments, schools and other organizations rely on Psychemedics’ technology.

 In February, the company also signed an agreement with TruTouch Technologies that allows Psychemedics to market TruTouch’s biometric and rapid optical alcohol detection test in the United States.

 Earnings & Financial Position

 Psychemedics Corporation recently announced its first quarter results.
 Total revenues for the January-March quarter came at $6.4 million, up 3% from $6.2 million in the same period last year.
 Net profit was $822 thousand or $0.16 per share, compared to $827 thousand in the first quarter of 2012.